1self/website/developer/markdown/hello 1self.md

 The action is: you wrote a hello world computer program.
 We set the object tags to ["computer", “program”, “helloworld”] and use the present tense of wrote, “write”, as the action tag.
 We’re interested in the number of lines of code so we add a property “linesofcode”.
 It takes it’s value from an HTML element.

-Non-trivial actions can be tricky to define events for.
-To learn more, have a look at our event description guide. <INSERT LINK>
+Defining events for non-trivial actions requires a little thought.
+To learn more, have a look at the [event guide](http://www.1self.co/developer/#!/resources/event_guide).

 Now we can send the event to the api.
 We use an HTTP POST to the events resource.
 The URL for the events resource is: [/v1/streams/:streamid/events](https://api.1self.co/v1/streams/XSNJWEIXLCCDSQTV/events)